Digestive system and cystic fibrosis

 In digestion in people with CF, the small tubes that transport these enzymes out of the pancreas become blocked with mucus.
 The enzymes build up in the pancreas instead of reaching the digestive system (specifically, the lumen of the gut), causing the pancreas to become inflamed.
 As a result, people with CF have to take supplements to replace these enzymes with their meals to help digest their food.
 A person whose pancreas is affected in this way is suffering from ‘pancreatic insufficiency’.

-Problems with the pancreas can also cause CF-related diabetes, which affects around a third of people with cystic fibrosis.
-Find out more about CF-related diabetes.
+Problems with the pancreas can also cause CF-related diabetes (CFRD), which affects around a third of people with cystic fibrosis.

 Owing to difficulties digesting fat, many people with cystic fibrosis require more fatty foods and a higher daily calorie intake than those without the condition, particularly if they are fighting an infection.
 People with cystic fibrosis also often experience digestive symptoms such as: